Highlight of the Laurel Highlands

 At the foot of 3,212-foot Mt.
 Davis, the highest point in Pennsylvania, Rockwood grew as the railroads expanded and was a lonely whistlestop along an isolated bend in the Casselman River.
 Today, whimsical, bicycle-themed metal sculptures greet travelers upon arrival.

-In town, you’ll find B&B’s, a hostel, a pizzeria, an antique shop, and a café, as well as a small-town shopping district.
+In town, you’ll find B&B’s a brewery, and a small-town shopping district.
 A walkable levy borders one side of its Main Street business district, and a residential neighborhood climbs the slopes on the other side.
-There’s a well-kept private campground, too.

 On Market Street, the American Legion is spearheading the construction of the Rockwood Veterans Memorial and Community Park to honor the many soldiers, sailors, and airmen who valiantly served from the area.